Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Introduction

-Numerical simulations have demonstrated that both rotating and non-rotating boson stars can achieve masses on the order of several solar masses $M_{\odot}$, consistent with astrophysical observations, while lacking an event horizon.
-Under the assumption of spherical symmetry, boson stars are capable of forming binary systems, and the resulting gravitational wave emissions can be directly compared with those from BBH mergers \cite{palenzuela2007head,palenzuela2008orbital}.
-Beyond spherically symmetric configurations, axisymmetric rotating boson star equilibrium sequences have been successfully constructed \cite{schunck1998rotating,yoshida1997rotating,kleihaus2008rotating}, and the dynamics of merging binary rotating boson stars have been explored through simulations \cite{bezares2017final,palenzuela2017gravitational}.
+Numerical simulations have demonstrated that both rotating and non-rotating boson stars can attain masses on the order of several solar masses ($M_{\odot}$), consistent with astrophysical observations, while lacking an event horizon.
+Assuming spherical symmetry, boson stars can form binary systems whose gravitational wave emissions are comparable to those from BBH mergers \cite{palenzuela2007head,palenzuela2008orbital}.
+Beyond spherically symmetric models, equilibrium sequences of axisymmetric rotating boson stars have been successfully constructed \cite{schunck1998rotating,yoshida1997rotating,kleihaus2008rotating}, and the merger dynamics of binary orbiting boson stars have been extensively studied through simulations \cite{bezares2017final,palenzuela2017gravitational}.

-In the realm of supermassive compact objects, boson stars have been proposed as potential alternatives to BHs, with some studies suggesting that the Galactic Center object, Sgr A*, could be a boson star \cite{vincent2016imaging}.
-Under the thin-disk approximation, Rosa investigated optical images of boson stars, excluding gravitational coupling effects \cite{rosa2022shadows,rosa2023imaging}.
-Furthermore, boson stars have been proposed as replacements for BHs as the central objects in accretion systems \cite{guzman2006accretion}.
-While the optical images of boson stars and BHs share similarities, current observational techniques, under specific assumptions, provide sufficient resolution to distinguish between the two types of objects \cite{olivares2020tell}.
+Boson stars have long been proposed as viable alternatives to black holes, with some studies suggesting that the Galactic Center object, Sgr A*, may in fact be a boson star \cite{vincent2016imaging}.
+Under the thin accretion disk approximation, Rosa et al. studied the optical appearance of boson stars without incorporating gravitational coupling effects \cite{rosa2022shadows,rosa2023imaging}.
+Additionally, boson stars have been considered as central objects in accretion systems, replacing black holes in certain models \cite{guzman2006accretion}.
+Although the optical images of boson stars and black holes exhibit similarities, current observational techniques (under specific assumptions) are capable of distinguishing between them \cite{olivares2020tell}.